 Be prepared to listen attentively and offer assistance where needed – this includes researching relevant information on WebMD or finding booklets specifically tailored towards teens coping with a parent's illness (such as cancer).

 As we get older, we are supposed to get wiser and that's true to an extent.
-Unfortunately as we get older we often believe that we have all the answers and anything that challenges are views is simply wrong and needs to be dismissed.
-This can lead to poor decision making patterns on a variety of topics.
+Unfortunately, as we get older, we often believe that we have all the answers and that anything that challenges our views is simply wrong and needs to be dismissed.
+This can lead to poor decision-making patterns on a variety of topics.
 Some of these are minor - having an extra scoop of ice cream for instance - while others, such as choosing to ignore "best by" dates on expired food packaging can lead to serious health consequences.
 Somewhere between those two topics is the subject of how much to spend for medically nessisary items.

 One example is hearing aids, devices which have become insanely expensive the past few years and as a result, lead to a rise of otc hearing aids.
 While these may be just fine for many people to use so that they can hear better ... it might not be the right solution for your dad.
 That's why they will need your support to help them make good decisions that will lead to them having a good quality of life.